Elementary Level - Montessori Academics

 - Thirty-one percent of faculty hold a Master's Degree

-- Consecutive state winner of the Zaner-Bloser National Handwriting Contest
+- Grand National and State level winners in the Zaner-Bloser National Handwriting Contest

 Ages 3 - 5: